IKARI HOUSE,

 Depart Tuesday and connect through Honolulu to Cassidy International Airport, Kiritimati (CXI).
 Due to crossing the International Dateline, you arrive Wednesday afternoon local time.

 Arrive into Nadi and connect via Fiji Airways to CXI.
-For those flying out of Auckland, transit is typically under 6 hours in Nadi.
-Note that from early 2025, passengers cannot exit customs at Nadi; lounge access is recommended, as is the ‘Bula bid’ upgrade option for the second night leg.
+For those flying out of Auckland, transit in Nadi is typically just under 6 hours.
+This means that, from early 2025 onwards, passengers cannot exit customs at Nadi.
+Lounge access is recommended, as is the ‘Bula Bid’ upgrade option for the second night leg to ensure you enjoy premium lounge access.

 Early arrival (6am) means those flying in from New Zealand or Australia via Fiji can enjoy a full day flats session – before the USA-based anglers land in the afternoon.